jnchapman101/jnchapman.github.io/_research/working/dose/more.markdown

 ##### Abstract

-We introduce DOSE—Dynamically Optimized Sequential Experimentation &mdash;
-and use it to estimate individual-level loss aversion in a representative sample of the U.S. population (N=2,000).
-DOSE elicitations are more accurate, more stable across time, and faster to administer than standard methods.
-We find that around 50% of the U.S. population is loss tolerant.
-This is counter to earlier findings, which mostly come from lab/student samples, that a strong majority of participants are loss averse.
-Loss attitudes are correlated with cognitive ability: loss aversion is more prevalent in people with high cognitive ability, and loss tolerance is more common in those with low cognitive ability.
-We also use DOSE to document facts about risk and time preferences, indicating a high potential for DOSE in future research.
+We introduce DOSE — Dynamically Optimized Sequential Experimentation — to elicit preference parameters.
+DOSE starts with a model of preferences and a prior over the parameters of that model, then dynamically chooses a customized question sequence for each participant according to an experimenter-selected information criterion.
+After each question, the prior is updated, and the posterior is used to select the next, informationally-optimal, question.
+Simulations show that DOSE produces parameter estimates that are approximately twice as accurate as those from established elicitation methods.
+DOSE estimates of individual-level risk and time preferences are also more accurate, more stable over time, and faster to administer in a large representative, incentivized survey of the U.S. population (N = 2,000).
+By reducing measurement error, DOSE identifies a stronger relationship between risk aversion and cognitive ability than other elicitation techniques.
+DOSE thus provides a flexible procedure that facilitates the collection of incentivized preference measures in the field.